Rhapsody

 As for other felines, she obviously has experience of them, too.
 She has met the others in her foster-home and isn’t frightened of them.
 Nose-sniffing is often followed by indifference, though Rhapsody will do a little slapping to show that she won’t be intimidated, and she stands up for herself.
 Even so, the potential for a friend of her own species is there.

-A note about her age: she looks young, about a year, but we suspect this will not be her first litter, so she may be older than she appears.
+A note about her age: she looks young, about a year, but because we suspect this was not her first litter, we think she may be older than she appears.
 We are estimating about a year and a half.

 And a note about her pictures: beautiful as she is, she was a little nervous at the photo session.
 She is more confident with those she knows.